5 ways to target your content better

 – How and when they use the internet

 – The search terms they use

 – The way they interact with your content

 – Their social media activity

 Volume is important, but the focus should be on quality as well as quantity: not ‘how many?’, but ‘how many of the right kind?’.
-This reiterates the importance of point 2, as effective keyword research requires an understanding of searchers’ intent.
+This reiterates the importance of the previous point, as effective keyword research requires an understanding of searchers’ intent.

 According to Search Engine Land:

 The user intent of a keyword is the goal of the user typing the search query, and it typically falls into three categories: Do something, know something, or go somewhere.
 In fact, there’s often more than one intent per query

 Think about what people search for at different stages of the buying cycle.
 At the start of their searches, potential customers are likely to search for problem-based keywords, eg: ‘How to dry out a smartphone’.

 Further into the buying cycle, they tend to type in solution-based keywords, eg ‘waterproof smartphone cases’, while branded keywords tend to be used at the decision stage: ‘Samsung